root-foundation/root/README.md

 ### Ledger

 The Ledger is the structure that represents information about _all_ tokens in the network — on a decentralized blockchain.
+Every edit to the core ledger is recorded and public.
+Anyone can verify and audit what happens in this system.

 ### NetworkToken & Treasury